trueos/trueos-docs/trueos-handbook/luminaplugins.rst

    : User Applications

-This section displays all applications by default, with the drop down menu at the top allowing you to view applications by category.
+This section displays all applications by default, with the drop down menu at the top displaying applications by category.
 The :guilabel:`AppCafe®` button in the top right will open the |sysadm|
-|appcafe|, allowing to quickly search and download more applications.
+|appcafe|, providing a means to quickly search and download more
+applications.

 .. _luminapanelplugin15: